-Admission to Master's Degree Programs
+Admission to Master's Degree Programs in Early Childhood and Special Education

-In addition to the College of Graduate Studies admission requirements, master's programs housed in the department of early childhood and special education require the following:
+In addition to the College of Graduate Studies admission requirements, early childhood and special education master's programs require the following:

 - An overall grade point average (GPA) of at least 2.7 on a 4.0 scale in all undergraduate work.
 Students who fail to meet this requirement may be considered for provisional admission, provided they demonstrate excellent promise for graduate study through other objective measures.
-An acceptable GRE score is one of the requirements for students without the 2.7 undergraduate grade point average. - Three recommendations regarding the prospective graduate student's potential for doing master's level work, which, depending upon the student's status at the time, may come from such sources as the undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant's ability to engage in graduate work in the desired program. - · A statement describing the student's background and goals as well as the importance of the degree in achieving those goals. - Some programs have selective admissions and may admit a limited number of students.
+An acceptable GRE score is one of the requirements for students without the 2.7 undergraduate grade point average. - Three recommendations regarding the prospective graduate student's potential for doing master's level work, which, depending upon the student's status at the time, may come from such sources as the undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant's ability to engage in graduate work in the desired program.

+- A statement describing the student's background and career goals as well as the importance of the degree in achieving those goals. - Some programs have selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.

-Requirements for Master's Degree Programs
+Requirements for Master's Degree Programs in Early Childhood Education and Special Education

-Master's programs housed in the department of early childhood and special education require a minimum of 36 semester hours of approved graduate course work.
+Master's programs in early childhood and special education require a minimum of 36 semester hours of approved graduate course work.
 No more than a total of six semester hours of credit from workshops (5950), problems or special topics courses (5980 or 6980), and independent studies (5990 or 6990) may be included in the degree program.

-- A plan of study identifying the courses for the master's degree is required after 12 credit hours, generally at the end of the first semester of full time study. - All students completing one of the master's degrees in this department must fulfill core requirements by completing one course from each of the four foundations core areas within the first 18 semester hours of course work (four of the first six courses must be core courses). - All course work for the master's degree must be taken within a six-year period immediately preceding the date the degree is awarded. - The completion of a thesis, project, comprehensive examination, seminar, or field experience (practicum) is noted in specific program descriptions. - Programs leading to licensure or endorsement may require additional semester hours to fulfill licensure credential as well as degree requirements.
+- A plan of study identifying the courses for the master's degree is required after 12 credit hours, generally at the end of the first semester of full time study. - All students completing one of the master's degrees in early childhood and special education must fulfill core requirements by completing one course from each of the four foundations core areas within the first 18 semester hours of course work (four of the first six courses must be core courses). - All course work for the master's degree must be taken within a six-year period immediately preceding the date the degree is awarded. - The completion of a thesis, project, comprehensive examination, seminar, or field experience (practicum) is noted in specific program descriptions. - Programs leading to licensure or endorsement may require additional semester hours to fulfill licensure credential as well as degree requirements.

-Licensure And Master's Program (LAMP)
+Licensure And Master's Program (LAMP) in Early Childhood Education and Special Education